syleetim/syleetim.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-Test.
 I'm a macroeconomist specializing in economic inequality and development.
 I'm also interested in the macroeconomic implications of education and human capital formation, especially how they shape inequality and mobility.

-After having spent the last couple of years trying to understand how the Covid-19 pandemic will affect economic inequality, I'm back to studying more general questions...
+After having spent the last couple of years trying to understand how the Covid-19 pandemic will affect economic inequality, I'm back to studying more general questions...testing.

 ***